JohnBadri/top-calculator/README.md

 - Calculation display updates in real-time.
 - Responsive design for various screen sizes.

-## Setup

-Open the `index.html` file in a web browser to use the calculator.

 ## Features

 - Input validation to prevent entering more than 18 digits.